bitcoin-dot-org/Bitcoin.org/en/full-node.md

 automatically started minimized in the task bar.
 </div>

+{{installFinished}}

+#### Bitcoin Core Daemon {#osx-daemon}
+{:.no_toc}

+If you can provide instructions and screenshots for running the latest version of Bitcoin Core daemon on OS X Yosemite, please [open an issue](https://github.com/bitcoin-dot-org/bitcoin.org/issues/new) and we'll tell you what we need.

 ## Network Configuration

 If you want to support the Bitcoin network, you must allow inbound